panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 A regular function in this example would create its own context (`window` or `undefined` in strict mode).
 So to make the same code work correctly with a function expression it's necessary to manually bind the context: `setTimeout(function() {...}.bind(this))`.
 This is verbose, and using an arrow function is a cleaner and shorter solution.

-If the arrow function is defined in the top most scope (outside any function), the context is always the global object (`window` in a browser):
+If the arrow function is defined in the topmost scope (outside any function), the context is always the global object (`window` in a browser):

 ```javascript
 const getContext = () => {